Westelijke Eilanden: Port falls into decay

 Until the end of the 19th century this was an area with many shipyards, small industries and warehouses.

 On the islands and in the immediate vicinity there were also salt sheds, buckling smokehouses, and tar and tanning works where ship timbers, sails and fishing nets were preserved.

 Then the ships became too large for this port, and the development of the Eastern Docklands took over the role the Westelijke Eilanden had played for more than 200 years.

 During the first half of the 20th century, the neighborhood fell into decay.

 Nevertheless, much has been preserved of the atmosphere of the busy past.

 Bickerseiland

-Bickerseiland, originally the Vooreiland, was named after the Bicker patrician and merchant family who owned land there.
-There were a dozen shipyards on Bickerseiland.
+Bickerseiland, originally the Vooreiland, was named after the Jan Bicker who invested specifically in the island which he bought from the city in 1631.
+He had ship wharfs, (ware)houses and a tower built so he could watch his ships building.
 A marina was built at an early stage.

 There was a three-aisled wooden church from 1660, which was replaced by a stone building around 1736.

-After this Island Church was closed in 1939 and demolished in 1950, the churches were used for the restoration of the floor of St. Martin's Church, Bolsward.
+After this church was closed in 1939 and demolished in 1950, the gravestones were used for the restoration of the floor of St. Martin's Church, Bolsward.
 Some of the household items ended up in a restaurant on the Haarlemmerstraat.

 Bickerseiland is no longer an island due to the construction of the railway embankment between Westerdok and Westerpoort (1878) for the Den Helder–Amsterdam railway.